NEW: Your playbook to 10x donor lifetime value

 7. Sports team sponsorship letter template

-We’re reaching out from [YOUR ORGANIZATION] with an exciting opportunity to team up with [TEAM NAME] for our upcoming [EVENT/FUNDRAISING INITIATIVE].
+We’re reaching out from [Your Nonprofit] with an exciting opportunity to team up with [Team Name] for our upcoming [event/fundraiser].

 Here’s what it would involve:

 We’d love to discuss how this partnership can benefit everyone involved.
-If I don’t hear from you before then, I’ll check in again in a few days.
+I’ll check in again in a few days if I don’t hear from you before then.

 Best,